What Is The Procrastination Bulldozer Method For Time Management?

 What are some theories of procrastination?

-There are several theories that attempt to uncover why individuals procrastinate.
-Procrastination is influenced by many different factors, so the best theory will likely vary depending on individual circumstances.
-Some of the more prominent theories of procrastination include:
+There are several theories that attempt to explain why individuals procrastinate.
+Procrastination is likely influenced by many different factors.
+Some of the more prominent theories of procrastination include the following:

 This theory suggests that procrastination is influenced by how one perceives the value of a task, its likelihood of success, and the urgency of deadlines associated with the task.
 According to this theory, individuals are more likely to procrastinate over tasks that have low value or reward, low expectancy of success, and deadlines farther into the future.